Abystrit/SBB--DM-ML-project/README.md

 Our SBB_model has a precision score of 0.54 when evaluated on a test set.
 This suggests that the model is able to accurately predict the difficulty of French written texts with a high degree of accuracy.
 It is worth noting that the specific techniques and algorithms used, as well as the hyperparameter optimization that was performed, likely contributed to the model's performance.

-## Confusion Matrix

-With example of good and bad predictions.

 ## Explicative video presentation of our model